-Straight to the point, in JavaEE 8, you can turn a collection of JsonValue into a JsonArray like this:
+Straight to the point, with JSON-P 1.1, you can turn a collection of JsonValue into a JsonArray like this:

 Very beautiful and handy.
 Actually, I’m not the only one writing these examples, you can already find a few at a first Google search.

 What I didn’t see, however, is an OOP approach.
 The snippets above answer the question “How do we put these values into an array?”, instead of answering the question “How do we make these values act as an array?”.